mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 Question number two is, “Why is zazen alone the right entrance?”
 The answer is, [...] beyond doubt, Shakyamuni Buddha and ancestors, many buddhas, transmitted the wonderful means for attaining the way.
 Also, the tathagatas of the three periods all attain the way through zazen.
 That is the reason they have transmitted from one to another as the right entrance.
 That means beyond doubt, Buddha Shakyamuni and many buddhas and ancestors just accept the practice of zazen, and learn what the Buddha’s teaching is, what the universe is, what the peaceful life is.
 That’s why it is called *right entrance* – right entrance to the buddha-dharma, to the universe.
 Right entrance to get into the peaceful world.

-In this case, I think the most important point is, in Zen Buddhism particularly, Dogen Zenji [talks] about right entrance. *Right* means that you have to learn something straightforward[ly], without artifice or design, without intention or purposes.
+In this case, I think the most important point is, in Zen Buddhism particularly, Dōgen Zenji [talks] about right entrance. *Right* means that you have to learn something straightforward[ly], without artifice or design, without intention or purposes.

 Let me say [it] like this.
 When you devote yourself to do something using your intention and will, consciousness, with a purpose, and then, if you continue to devote yourself to accomplish one thing you want to do, finally, you discover that there is no sign of intention and purpose, because your whole body and mind becomes one and they work together.